hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 [ECN experiments](https://tools.ietf.org/wg/tsvwg/draft-ietf-tsvwg-ecn-experimentation/), of particular interest is the ability to discriminate between classic ECN and L4S ECN by means of differentiation between the use of the ECT(0) and ECT(1) code points.
-[ECN draft](https://tools.ietf.org/id/draft-johansson-quic-ecn-03.txt) also covers this work, there may however be occasions where the wike and the draft are not in synch, the ultimate goal is to move the specific wireformat and how-to´s to the QUIC transport draft later on.
+[ECN draft](https://tools.ietf.org/id/draft-johansson-quic-ecn-03.txt) also covers this work, there may however be occasions where the wiki and the draft are not in synch, the ultimate goal is to move the specific wireformat and how-to´s to the QUIC transport draft later on.

 # Design team
 A design team will focus of the wireline format of ECN capability exchange as well as the ECN feedback.
 It is suggested that the design team meet at IETF-100 to discuss the way forward and formalize a first joint version of the ECN specifics for QUIC.